JulienGasparLopes/Sheltercraft/README.md

 - PlantFiber from grass and wovening (bamboo will also be usable).
 - WickerBasket to store items (early-game storage).
 - FlintPickaxe harvests only boulders, no cobblestone.
+- Sieving to gather more flints from gravel.
+- From sieves, gather natural sharpening stones (novaculite ?) to improve flint tools.